amiraslanaslani/node-presentation-remote/README.md

 And now you have access to your system from http://\<IP-ADDRESS\>:8888 .

 ## Note:
-Currently, volume controls (increase, decrease, mute and unmute) are only active for Gnu/Linux.
+Currently, volume controls (increase, decrease, mute and unmute) are only active for Gnu/Linux and Windows.
 ## Note:
 I'm not a NodeJS programmer and this is my first project in NodeJS; For this reason this is not a clean and pretty code!
 I will try to clean it and make it more professional at my leisure time.